Colleges by Location

 Campus Life

-It is not all about learning and grades at Niagara University: campus life is a crucial component of your educational experience.
+Not everything at Niagara University is about learning and grades: campus life is an essential part of your educational experience.
 Find out some info about students' life at Niagara University.

 Student Organizations

 There are 82 student organizations and groups with open membership at this school.
-The most popular student organization is NU Finance, followed by Black Student Union and Students Aligned to Stop Sexism.
-Other popular student organizations at this school are African Caribbean Student Association and Student Nursing Association.
+The student organization that gathers the largest number of students is NU Finance, followed by Black Student Union and Students Aligned to Stop Sexism.
+Other popular organizations among the students at Niagara University are African Caribbean Student Association and Student Nursing Association.

 Student Services